lestermartin/data-exploration/datasets/faa/README.md

 Its RAW format is CSV.

+## Data Location

+Ultimately, this data comes from the [FAA Data Catalog]{https://catalog.data.faa.gov/dataset}, but the curated dataset being used can be downloaded from my personal Dropbox account -- [faa-data.zip]{https://www.dropbox.com/s/3zmfmarszouz4vd/faa-data.zip?dl=0}.

 ## The Schema

 Here is an ERD of the tables (files) and their relationships with each other.